serenawatson/data3888/README.md

 # DATA3888 COVID C4

+## Report

+A HTML version of our report is available at `Report.html`.

+If you would like to run the Jupyter Notebook itself, it is available at `Report.ipynb`.
+The corresponding requirements file is at `requirements.txt`.

+## App

 To run our Plotly dash app, use the following command (for this command to work you must be in the `data3888` directory):

 `python3 app/main.py`